dragonfly-science/django-pigeonpost/README.md

 ## Release Notes

+### 0.1.9

+* Fix race condition: running deploy_pigeons when it's already running results in duplicate sending, now it uses a lockfile.
+* Protection against client code accidentally returning the same user.
+* When sending mail fails, record and report it... this was intended, but code was incorrectly waiting for a return value instead of catching exceptions.

 ### 0.1.8

 * truncate number of sink emails that are sent when a pigeon has lots of